SWeav02/baderkit/docs/methods.md

 # Methods

 BaderKit is based on the [Henkelman group's](https://theory.cm.utexas.edu/henkelman/code/bader/) excellent Fortran code.
-The same methods available in their code are available here in addition to some variants that we find useful.
+In addition to the algorithms available in their code, we have created several variations.
+This page provides descriptions and recommendations for when to use each method.

 ## Summary